 OCR will promptly acknowledge receipt of interim and final monitoring reports.
-OCR will evaluate the report and issue an appropriate response (e.g., where OCR determines actions taken are sufficient or insufficient under the agreement).
-OCR must obtain sufficient information to determine whether the commitments made by the recipient have been implemented consistent with the terms of the resolution agreement.
+OCR will evaluate each report and issue an appropriate response (e.g., where OCR determines actions taken are sufficient or insufficient under the agreement).
+OCR must obtain sufficient information to determine whether the recipient had complied with the terms and obligations of the resolution agreement.
 Depending on the nature of the agreement, verification of remedial actions may be accomplished by, for example, review of reports, documentation and other information submitted by recipients and knowledgeable persons, interviews of the recipients and knowledgeable persons and/or site visit(s).